akjmicro/dclang/README.md

     var myfile
     "test_file.txt" "w+" fopen myfile !  # save the open file ptr to a var slot "Some text in my file!
 Woo-hoo!\n"
-    myfile @ fwrite                       # write a sentence myfile @ fclose                       # close the file "test-file.txt" "r" fopen myfile !    # re-open for reading
-    var buf 1024 mkbuf buf !              # create a memory buffer
+    dup strlen myfile @ fwrite            # write a sentence, specifying its length, to the file myfile @ fclose                       # close the file "test-file.txt" "r" fopen myfile !    # re-open for reading var buf 1024 mkbuf buf !              # create a memory buffer